innov-max/innov-max/README.md

 # Hello, I'm Innov-Max! 👋

-I'm a junior Android developer with a passion for web development and robotics.
-I'm always looking for exciting opportunities to collaborate on awesome Android projects and web applications.
+I'm a junior Android developer with a passion for robotics and robotics & micro-controlling.
+I'm always open to thrilling Mobile dev & Robotics projects & contributions.

 # skills